Expectant women who have low incomes or struggle to afford health insurance are at risk for poor health outcomes—for themselves and their babies.

 Ziyun Wang, M.S.

-Ziyun Wang has expertise in applied statistical research, data analysis and mining, qualitative research, and cost analysis.
-She is proficient in statistical modeling and...
+Ziyun Wang has more than 4 years experience in applied statistical research, data analysis and mining, qualitative research, and cost analysis.
+She is...

 - Yuan Wang, M.S.
 Research Analyst

 - Mariel Sparr, Ph.D., M.A.
 Senior Research Associate

 - Grace Atukpawu-Tipton, Ph.D., M.S.W.
 Senior Research Associate